Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Yes, a bridging loan can be a good idea if you have a short-term need to bridge the gap that requires funding.

-That said, you should consider your own personal circumstances or seek specialist advice if you're unsure whether it's a good idea to borrow money this way.
+That said, you should consider your own personal circumstances or seek specialist advice from a reputable bridging loan broker if you're unsure whether it's a good idea to borrow money this way.

-The leading bridging lenders include Precise, United Trust Bank, LendInvest, Shawbrook, Spring Finance and Together Money.
+The leading bridging loan lenders include Precise, United Trust Bank, LendInvest, Shawbrook, Spring Finance and Together Money.

-No, your chosen exit route is more important than your income, especially when interest is being added to the loan.
+No, your chosen exit route is more important than your income when it comes to bridging loans, especially when interest is being added to the loan.

-Yes, they're often taken by retired borrowers who are looking to downsize while waiting to sell their old home, especially where speed and cashflow are important.
+Yes, bridging loans are often taken by retired borrowers who are looking to downsize while waiting to sell their old home, especially where speed and cashflow are important.

 Yes, we can offer a bridging loan to self-employed borrowers.
 Applications from self-employed consumers is common and offered by most lenders.